- 📖 Geeky Medics OSCE Book

-- “The copper coil can be removed at any time via a simple procedure.
+“The copper coil can be removed at any time via a simple procedure.
 Should you want to have the device removed, you need to make an appointment with your GP or local sexual health clinic.”

-- “It is important to know that if you are planning to have the copper coil removed, you will need to abstain from sex or use an alternative method of contraception for the week prior to removal.
+“It is important to know that if you are planning to have the copper coil removed, you will need to abstain from sex or use an alternative method of contraception for the week prior to removal.
 This is because sperm can survive for several days in the vagina and womb and therefore there is a theoretical risk of pregnancy after removal of the device.”

 How do I check the threads?

-“A Copper coil has one or two threads attached to the end that hang a little way down from your womb into the top of your vagina.
+“A copper coil has one or two threads attached to the end that hang a little way down from your womb into the top of your vagina.
 The nurse or doctor will tell you how many threads there should be.”

 “We would advise checking you can feel your threads a few times in the first month and that at regular intervals each month (e.g. after your period).
 If you were concerned the coil might be been expelled (e.g. you can’t feel the threads), you would need to use an alternative method of contraception and seek review from your local GP or sexual health service.”

-Closing the Consultation
+Closing the consultation

-- Ask the patient if they have any further questions or concerns that haven’t been addressed.
+Ask the patient if they have any further questions or concerns that haven’t been addressed.

-- Throughout the consultation you should check the patient’s understanding at regular intervals, using phrases such as “Can you just repeat back to me what we’ve just discussed regarding…”.
+Throughout the consultation you should check the patient’s understanding at regular intervals, using phrases such as “Can you just repeat back to me what we’ve just discussed regarding…”.

-- It may also be useful to quickly summarise what you have spoken about and direct the patient to any websites or leaflets with further information.
+It may also be useful to direct the patient to any websites or leaflets with further information.

-- Encourage the patient to use condoms if is she is currently not using any contraception and is sexually active.
+Encourage the patient to use condoms if they are not currently using contraception.

-- Thank the patient for her time.
+Thank the patient for their time.

-1. Fpa.org.uk.
+- Fpa.org.uk.
 (2018).
-The Intrauterine Device- Your Guide. [online] Available at: https://www.fpa.org.uk/sites/default/files/intrauterine-device-iud-your-guide.pdf [Accessed 31 Oct.
-2018].
+The Intrauterine Device- Your Guide. [online] Available at: [LINK].

-2. Loweth, M. (2014).
+- Loweth, M. (2014).
 Intrauterine Contraceptive Device (IUCD) Information Page. [online] Patient.info.
-Available at: https://patient.info/doctor/intrauterine-contraceptive-device-pro#nav-9 [Accessed 31 Oct.
-2018].
+Available at: [LINK].